-Steven Beissinger and John Harte are recognized for their contributions to the science of ecology.
+Stephanie Carlson, Damian Elias, and Lara Kueppers are recognized for their notable contributions to the natural sciences.